Storm Barry cuts half U.S. Gulf Coast oil output, flooding fears close coastal refinery

 Oil firms shut more than 1 million barrels per day of oil production, 53% of Gulf of Mexico's output, and 1.2 billion cubic feet per day of natural gas production, according to a U.S. regulator.

+It expects as much as 25 inches (64 cm) of rain to fall, with flooding due to the rains and a storm surge.

-Despite the production cuts, U.S. crude, natural gas and gasoline futures slipped after the Organization of the Petroleum Exporting Countries forecast weaker demand for its output next year.
+Despite the production cuts, U.S. crude, natural gas and gasoline futures slipped on Thursday after the Organization of the Petroleum Exporting Countries forecast weaker demand for its output next year.

 Dozens of oil and gas producers have removed staff from 191 production platforms, according to offshore drilling regulator U.S. Bureau of Safety and Environmental Enforcement.
 It said seven rigs and 11 drill ships were evacuated or moved out of Barry's path.